iarenal/group2payrollsystem/README.md

 ### 4.1 Use Case Diagram
 ![Use Case_Employee](https://github.com/iarenal/group2payrollsystem/assets/157627486/65a158dd-be99-46be-8c67-4f90fae7979a)<br/>
 #### _<font color="red">Figure 1: Employee Use Case Diagram</font>_
-##### The diagram above shows the Employee’s interaction inside the payroll system.
+<dd> The diagram above shows the Employee’s interaction inside the payroll system.</dd>
 <dt> Actions includes the following: </dt>
- <dd>  **a.
-Log In:** Employee’s start by logging into the system.</dd>
+ <dd>  a.
+Log In: Employee’s start by logging into the system.</dd>
-#####  **b.
-Time In and Out:** This action records the total hours worked in a day.
-This action is automatically recorded within the system.
+ <dd>  b.
+Time In and Out: This action records the total hours worked in a day.
+This action is automatically recorded within the system.</dd>
-#####  **c.
-Profile View (includes viewing of Leave Credits and Request Status, Salary History, & Time Record):** An employee user doesn’t have the ability to make any changes on their profile, thus, they are only allowed to view those specifics mentioned.
+ <dd>  c.
+Profile View (includes viewing of Leave Credits and Request Status, Salary History, & Time Record): An employee user doesn’t have the ability to make any changes on their profile, thus, they are only allowed to view those specifics mentioned. </dd>
-#####  **d.
-Submit Overtime and Leave Requests:** Employee users can submit Overtime and Leave requests which are both subject for approval by the HR user.
+ <dd>  d.
+Submit Overtime and Leave Requests: Employee users can submit Overtime and Leave requests which are both subject for approval by the HR user.</dd>

 ---